 Emergency Management Volunteers

 The EM Volunteers Program is designed to enhance the delivery of emergency management services to the residents of Lee County.
-This program provides a wide array of volunteer services, including internships, office assistance, and other opportunities relating to the four phases of emergency management: preparedness, response, recovery and mitigation.
+This program provides a wide array of volunteer services, including student volunteer, office assistance, and other opportunities relating to the four phases of emergency management: preparedness, response, recovery and mitigation.

 Emergency Management Volunteer online application

 Call Emergency Management Volunteer Coordinator Sandi Bridges at